 Great personal brands don’t happen over night.
 Like great stories, they develop and strengthen over time.
-Over the past few months, we’ve emphasized the importance of branding in stages, and in particular, revisiting your personal brand of last year, and coming up with a plan to move it forward forward in 2014.
+Over the past few months, we’ve emphasised the importance of branding in stages, and in particular, assessing the state of your current personal brand.

 1) Presence.
 First and foremost, your brand needs to get noticed by others.

 - In my “Inner Branding” post, I asked if you felt you had “presence” when you walked into a room.
 If it’s not as strong as it could be, what can you do differently?
 For example, can your posture be improved?
 Do you hold your head up and walk with confidence?

 - When you first meet someone, do you effectively establish eye contact?
 Is your handshake strong?

 - What is your body language saying to others?
 Is it closed off and fidgety, or open and confident?